 “Parse Error: There was a problem parsing the package” is one of the oldest yet most common Android errors.
-It usually pops-up when someone fails to install an application on an Android smartphone.
-Witnessing the Android error simply means the application cannot be installed due to .apk parser, i.e. parsing issue.
+It usually pops up when someone fails to install an application on an Android smartphone.
+Witnessing the Android error simply means the application cannot be installed due to the .apk parser, i.e. parsing issue.
 Most of the time, the Android error occurs while installing the app from a third-party source rather than Google Play Store.
+So, let’s find out what is parse error in this blog and then try to resolve the issue.

 If you’ve received a parse error & still want to install the app, you will first have to identify the issue & fix the “Parse Error: There was a problem parsing the package”.